Money worship

-Money worship is a type of money disorder.
-The core driver of this behaviour is the belief that having more money will lead to greater happiness in the afterlife.
-Individuals with this disorder are obsessed with the idea that obtaining more money is necessary to make progress in life and, at the same time, convinced that they will never have enough money to fulfil their needs or desires.
-Younger, single and low-net worth individuals are more likely to engage in this behaviour, which has also been linked to a higher probability of carrying over credit card debt from month to month.
-It has been suggested that young adults are most susceptible to money worship due to their higher impressionability from social forces such as social media and peer groups.
+Money worship is a type of money disorder, with the core driver being the belief that acquiring more money will lead to greater happiness in the afterlife.
+Individuals with this disorder are obsessed with the idea that obtaining more money is necessary to make progress in life and simultaneously convinced that they will never have enough money to fulfill their needs or desires.
+Those afflicted with this money disorder will likely take drastic action, including the irresponsible and harmful selling of their own property, relationships, and body, to satisfy their pathological desires.